keptn/keptn.github.io/content/docs/0.8.x/integrations/action_provider/index.md

 **Distributor:**

 * To subscribe your action-provider to the `sh.keptn.event.action.triggered` event, a distributor is required.
-A default distributor is provided in the deployment manifest in the [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go) project.
+A default distributor is provided in the deployment manifest in the [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go) template.
 For an action-provider, it would look as follows:

 ```yaml
 spec: